-(88) Zazpi egunetan itzuliko naiz. seven day-ep-loc return aux 'I will return in seven days'
+(89) Zazpi egunetan itzuliko naiz. seven day-ep-loc return aux 'I will return in seven days'

-In (88), the indefinite locative marker -tan is used.
-When the marker -tan is added to a stem ending in a consonant, the epenthetic -e- takes place; from here, egunetan.
-It is possible to express a similar (if not the same) meaning as (88) by using the locative word barru 'interior' (89a).
-The inessive form of barru, barruan, also expresses 'within' (89b); the time phrase in this construction is often marked genitive (89c).
+In (89), the indefinite locative marker -tan is used.
+Suffixing -tan to a stem ending in a consonant, triggers epenthetic -e-, as in egunetan.
+It is possible to express a similar (if not the same) meaning as (89) by using the locative word barru 'interior' (90a).
+The inessive form of barru, barruan, also expresses 'within' (90b); the time phrase in this construction is often marked genitive (90c).

-- (89) a.
+- (90) a.
 Zazpi egun barru itzuliko naiz. seven day interior return aux - b.
 Zazpi egun barruan itzuliko naiz. seven day interior-in return aux - c.
 Zazpi egunen barruan itzuliko naiz. seven day-gen interior-in return aux 'I will return (with)in seven days'

-Another time expression is the one in (90) where the [numeral+noun] sequence bears the absolutive case marking:
+Another time expression is the one in (91) where the [numeral+noun] sequence bears the absolutive case marking:

-(90) Aste batek zazpi egun ditu.

-week one-erg seven day aux

-'A week has seven days' or 'There are seven days in a week'
+(91) Aste batek zazpi egun ditu.week one-erg seven day aux'A week has seven days' or 'There are seven days in a week'

-Distance between two locations can be expressed using either the construction in (91) or in (92)
+Distance between two locations can be expressed using either the construction in (92) or in (93).

-(91) Donostia Bilbotik ehun kilometrotara dago.
-Donostia Bilbo-abl 100 km-indef-all be.egon.sg 'Donostia is 100 kms from Bilbo'

-(92) Bilbotik Donostiara ehun kilometro daude.
+- (92) Donostia Bilbotik ehun kilometro(ta)ra dago.
+Donostia Bilbo-abl 100 km-indef-all be.egon.sg 'Donostia is 100 kms from Bilbo' - (93) Bilbotik Donostiara ehun kilometro daude.
 Bilbo-abl Donostia-all 100 km be.egon.pl 'It is 100 kms from Bilbo to Donostia'